flix/book/src/monadic-for-yield.md

 (1, 2) :: Nil
 ```

-The data type must implement the `MonadZero` type class if we use a guard
-expression.
-This is the case for `List` since it has the empty element `Nil`.

 ## Working with Options and Results

-We can use `for-yield` to work with the `Option` data type.
+We can also use `for-yield` to work with the `Option` data type.
 For example:

 ```flix
 def divide(x: Int32, y: Int32): Option[Int32] =